Why do so many women struggle to avoid mentally abusive relationships?

 It's a universal problem, and nearly every woman finds herself in an unhealthy relationship at one time or another.
 A new romantic interest will usually put his best foot forward, and it can be hard to tell if he's trustworthy, and a good fit.
 It takes time to see a person's true colors.
 If a woman feels she has found a new love relationship, and is lonely or in need of validation, she may not see through him, until later.

 Also, many women were exposed to their parents' mentally abusive relationships, and never received solid guidance about what constitutes a good, healthy relationship.
 If your mother or father had a difficult time with relationships, you may find yourself walking in their footsteps.

 To help you identify a potentially unhealthy relationship, look for the red flags, or Ten Signs, I've listed below.

 If you're in a dangerous or physically challenging relationship, take steps to protect yourself.
 Call the Abuse Hotline or police, if you are under immediate threat.

 For help with abuse, go to the nearest mental health center, women's center, church or synagogue, and ask for help.
 Do something, don't just take it.
 You will be at risk, and so will your children or other family members and pets.
 Controlling, abusive men can endanger your entire network of friends and peers.
 Do something about it.
 You don't have to take it.
-Take steps to protect yourself today.
+Take steps to protect yourself and your loved ones today.